sanette/stop-point/README.md

 # stop-point
 emacs library for the _stop-point_ method.
-Useful when you have to type many parenthesis (), {] etc. or for LaTeX $$-like constructions.
+Useful when you have to type many parenthesis (), {} etc. or for LaTeX $$-like constructions.

 ## Overview

+The principle is the following:

 * any string can be defined a a _stop-point_.
 Default is "◀◀"